nmb/bicycle-color-scheme/README.md

 # Bicycle Color Scheme

-* This is a single page web app for designing bicycle color schemes.
+* This repo is for a single web page for designing bicycle color schemes.
 * The illustration, taken from https://freesvg.org/road-bike, was enriched with selection sets using [inkscape](https://inkscape.org).
 * Designs can be shared via a [web share